ndonfris/fish-lsp/docs/MAN_FILE.md

 show the build info of fish-lsp

   `--bin`                     show the path of the fish-lsp executable
-  `--repo`                    show the path of the entire fish-lsp repo
+  `--path`                    show the path of the entire fish-lsp installation
   `--time`                    show the path of the entire fish-lsp repo
   `--env`                     show the env variables used
   `--lsp-version`             show the lsp version